elastic/elasticsearch-net/readme.md

 #[Elasticsearch.Net](src/Elasticsearch.Net)

-A low level, dependency free, client that has no opinions how you build and represent your requests and responses.
+A low-level, dependency free, client that has no opinions how you build and represent your requests and responses.

 * Low-level client that provides a one-to-one mapping with the Elasticsearch REST API
 * No dependencies